pacemyanmar/Da-Gar/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Sithu Thwin at sithu@thwin.net.
+If you discover a security vulnerability within SMS, please send an e-mail to Sithu Thwin at sithu@thwin.net.
 All security vulnerabilities will be promptly addressed.

 ## License